 Mayo Medical School

 Division of Cardiovascular Diseases

 Mayo Clinic Florida

 FK declares that he has no competing interests.

-Professor Kusumoto would like to gratefully acknowledge Dr Ronald R. Butendieck Jr, a previous contributor to this monograph.
+Professor Kusumoto would like to gratefully acknowledge Dr Ronald R. Butendieck Jr, a previous contributor to this topic.
 RRB declares that he has no competing interests.

 Adult Cardiovascular Fellowship